 - Process Implementation – Implementing new process, systems and protocols

-- Back-Office Operations – Extending the day-to-day capabilities of your team
+- Back-Office Operations – To EXTEND the day-to-day capabilities of your team

 - Compliance Management – managing and performing ongoing tasks supporting Federal and State regulatory requirements